 How to Avoid Digital Entrepreneur Burnout: Tips from a Digital Wellness Coach

 As digital entrepreneurs, burnout is just as prevalent, maybe even more so.
 But, at Beyond 8 Figures, we believe that it’s possible to be a successful digital entrepreneur without reaching the point of burnout—you just need the right tools.
-So, we chatted with Clo S., a digital wellness coach and founder of This Too Shall Grow, for some tips on how to avoid burning out as an entrepreneur.
+So, we chatted with Clo S., a digital wellness coach and founder of This Too Shall Grow, for some tips on how to avoid entrepreneur burnout.

-While there are various techniques, tools, and healthy habits to adopt (which we get into later), mindfulness is the best place to start.
+While there are various techniques, tools, and healthy habits to adopt, mindfulness is the best place to start.

 What does mindfulness have to do with digital entrepreneurship?